peterszatmary/from-spring-boot-to-just-dependency-profile/README.md

-- Project have shared dependencies. ....
+- Some dependencies are just for spring-boot-standalone version. just-dependency have no dependencies here because all that this profile needs are present like shared dependencies accross profiles.
+See pom file.
+TODO